thisispivi/Deep-Learning-Spotify/README.md

 ## Network creation
-In the code there is a section called **Create New Model** and it is helpful to create, train and evaluate a model.

-### Options
-In the first part of the section there are some boolean variables that tune what the code will do:

-* ```train_model``` -> True: the network will be trained / False: network wont' be trained
-* ```model_loss``` -> True: plot the model loss / False: don't plot the model loss
-* ```model_accuracy``` -> True: plot the model accuracy / False: don't plot the model accuracy
-* ```evaluate_model``` -> True: evaluate the model / False: don't evaluate the model
-* ```conf_matr``` -> True: plot the confusion matrix / False: don't plot the confusion matrix
-* ```plot_model``` -> True: plot the structure of the network / False: don't plot the structure of the network
-* ```save_model``` -> True: save the model / False: don't save the model

-### Network Creation and Training
-After the variables tuning there is the network creation and training.
+Here there are two options:
+1. Create a new model
+2. Load a model
+With the first option we need to create a model and train it.
+While with the other we can just import the model and test it.

 ### Network Evaluate
 In this section there is the network evaluation.
 The code will plot useful data to understand how well the model is made and how it performs on the test set.
 The plots will be:
 * The model loss graph
 * The model accuracy graph
+* The performance of the test set using the balanced dataset
+* The confusion matrix using the balanced dataset
-* The performance of the test set
+* The performance of the test set using the original dataset
-* The confusion matrix
+* The confusion matrix using the original dataset

 ### Save Model
-At the end there is the possibility to save the model into a zip file.
-The only parameters to configure are the name of the folder *file_name* and the name of the folder in the zip command.
+In the code there is also the possibility to save the created model.
+In the ```variables.py``` it is possible to choose the name.
+The model will be a folder in the network folder.

-## Load Model

-There is also a section to load a model.
-To do this it's important to follow these steps:

-1. Load into colab the ```model.zip``` file
-2. Uncomment the load data section
-3. Insert the name of the folder into the *file_name* variable
-4. Run the load data section

 # Test